Basic Page Sidebar Menu Penn FRC

 The University maintains a list of all child care centers near campus.

 Pennsylvania's Human Services Department provides an on-line child care provider search database to find providers throughout the state.
-In addition, Pennsylvania's Department of Education provides a helpful checklist when looking for a provider.
+In addition, Pennsylvania’s Promise for Children, known as PA Promise, a partner of the Pennsylvania Office of Early Learning and Development (OCDEL), provides a guide for choosing quality childcare in PA.

 If you are looking for information not found on this page, please contact email@example.com.